jeonghihi/CAB-data-science/daily-log-updated-2021-02-04.md

 [] wine project
   - [x] predict the quality of white wine using random forest
   - [x] extract top 3-5 critical variables using random forest/SelectFromModel

+[] predictive modeling methods
+  - baggin methods
+  - boosting methods
+    - try other algorithms like KNN, SVM similarly for Wine Quality Prediction like you did for Wine Type prediction.